Double Dragon Neon: Development

 Yoshihisa Kishimoto, designer of the original two Double Dragon arcade games, served as a consultant during the development of Neon, offering feedback on character designs and gameplay elements.

 Double Dragon Neon was released in North America on September 11, 2012, in Europe on September 20, and in Japan on December 12, 2013, on PlayStation 3 via the PlayStation Network, and worldwide on September 12 on Xbox 360 via Xbox Live Arcade, to coincide with the 25th anniversary of the series.
 The game's dialogue and graphical style is heavily 80s-inspired, and features a soundtrack composed by Jake Kaufman, inspired by the original Double Dragon as well as 80's pop music and arcade game soundtracks.

 This is also the first commercially released Double Dragon game to use 3D graphics rendered with polygon-based models.
 The game has been released for Microsoft Windows on February 6, 2014.
 Ported by Abstraction Games, the port features online multiplayer.
-Skullmaggedon along with the Double Dragon Neon incarnations of Billy, Jimmy and Marion would later cameo as shopkeepers for WayForward's River City Girls (a spin-off game based on the Kunio-kun property by Technos Japan).
+Skullmaggedon along with the Double Dragon Neon incarnations of Billy, Jimmy and Marian would later cameo as shopkeepers for WayForward's River City Girls (a spin-off game based on the Kunio-kun property by Technos Japan), with the latter becoming a playable character in the game's sequel, River City Girls 2.
+Billy and Jimmy would later become playable in River City Girls 2 as well, albeit via downloadable content.

 A port for Nintendo Switch was released on December 21, 2020.